bitovi/academy/src/react-vite/06-routing/routing.md

-@page learn-react-vite/routing Routing in React
+@page learn-react/routing Routing in React
-@parent learn-react-vite 6
+@parent learn-react 6
 @outline 3

 @description Learn how to set up and use React Router to update the application's